 Local area trails are natural surface trails that will provide an additional level of connectivity through the use of linear open spaces and tributary corridors throughout the property.
-These trails are typically 5-8 feet in width with adjacent landscaping and other trail amenities, and will be constructed using a natural dust-proofed surface such as crushed granite or crushed pecan shells.
+These trails are typically 5-8 feet in width with adjacent landscaping and other trail amenities, and will be constructed using a natural dust-proofed surface such as crushed granite.
 Local area trails will provide trail connectivity from two primary tributary corridors, one adjacent to the new Canoa Preserve Community Park that will connect to the Abrego Trailhead, and the other through the tributary near the north end of the property, which crosses through Parcel 5.
 These trails will connect to the Anza Trail and will provide additional non-motorized access through the property.
 See Figure 31 for approximate locations of Local Area Trails.
 As defined in Figure 29 below, a 20-foot wide linear trail corridor including the trail and adjacent vegetation and other trail amenities will be included as recreational open space for purposes of conformance with the Recreation Area Plan (RAP).
+Local area trails will be maintained by the Homeowners Association (HOA).